conduktor/conduktor-docs/src/pages/changelog/Gateway-3.3.0.md

 - It is not possible to add Service Accounts to GatewayGroups using API V2 unless they are previously declared as GatewayServiceAccount.
   - This is not a wanted behavior, especially for OAuth or Delegated Kafka Authentication where declaring a GatewayServiceAccount should not be needed.
 We'll address this issue in a follow-up release
   - API V1 (user-mapping) is not impacted
+- If you perform a rolling upgrade to 3.3, Gateway nodes in earlier versions will show the following error in the logs: `[ERROR] [KafkaCache:1007] - Failed to deserialize a value org.apache.avro.AvroTypeException: Expected field name not found: clusterId`
+  - This is fine and will not cause any further problem.
+- If you use Virtual Clusters and ACLs: After updating to 3.3, you must manage VirtualCluster's ACL and superUsers through V2 API.